sandman45/dread-steed/README.md

 * 0.0.6 error handle callback
 * 0.0.7 removed unused salesforce config from README.md
 * 0.0.8 allow optional callback for successful salesforce connections/re-connections
+* 0.0.9 allow multiple api users to switch to when api limits are hit or server unavailable happens